percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 `pg_tde` is a **customizable, complete, data at rest encryption extension** for PostgreSQL.

+This topic outlines the long-term architectural goals and intended design for `pg_tde`.
+While many of the described components are implemented, however some features are still under active development and may not yet be available in the current release.

-Let's break down what it means.
+Let's break down the key building blocks of this design.

 **Customizable** means that `pg_tde` aims to support many different use cases:

 * Encrypting either every table in every database or only some tables in some databases
-* Encryption keys can be stored on various external key storage servers including Hashicorp Vault, KMIP servers.
+* Encryption keys can be stored on various external key storage servers including HashiCorp Vault, KMIP servers.
 * Using one key for everything or different keys for different databases
 * Storing every key on the same key storage, or using different storages for different databases
 * Handling permissions: who can manage database specific or global permissions, who can create encrypted or not encrypted tables